 Moreover, we must be extremely vigilant with regard to products that promise to have a lesser environmental and climatic impact.
 In response to the awareness of the climate and environmental emergency, more and more products have been put on the market that promise to be good for the planet and humanity.
 Organic food, fair trade products, electric vehicles, and carbon offsetting programmes often have a lower environmental and climate impact and are produced under better working conditions, but they are by far too expensive for the majority of the population.
 Thus, they are only accessible to the most affluent who can afford the luxury of ethical and environmental consumption choices.
 Worse, the promotion of these products conveys the idea that one must belong at least to the middle class to save the world.
 Even if it is imperative to reduce the impact of consumption on the planet and to improve the conditions of production, this cannot be achieved by adding a few more fair trade products to the shelves of our supermarkets.
 It must be a systemic change that includes helping the poor and raising social and environmental standards dramatically.
 The wealthy don't save the world.
 They destroy it.
+Capitalism relies on the exploitation of workers and nature and creates these massive inequalities.
+To fight inequality at its root cause, we need to fundamentally change our economic system.
+Taxing wealth can only be a first step in creating an equal society.

-- FYEG is fighting against all forms of inequality, for climate justice and environmental justice.
+FYEG is fighting against all forms of inequality, for climate justice and environmental justice.
 Since these struggles are intimately linked, we cannot fight the climate emergency without fighting social inequalities and vice versa.
-We must fight against environmental inequalities, notably by making the wealthiest pay: - Taxes on income and capital must be more progressive, including by an introduction of a wealth tax for the whole of Europe. - We call on European states to introduce a "climate and environmental tax" for luxury products.
+We must fight against environmental inequalities, notably by making the wealthiest pay:

+- Taxes on income and capital must be more progressive, including by an introduction of a wealth tax for the whole of Europe. - We call on the European Union, or its Member States by lack of such EU power, to levy a higher carbon tax rate for luxury products and on European states outside the EU to introduce such analogous measure.
 The rental, purchase and maintenance of yachts, for example, should be heavily taxed according to their environmental impact.
 The EU should push for such a Union-wide tax to be implemented as soon as possible. - European countries should close their airspaces to private jets.
-The Single European Sky initiative should support this prohibition. - Environmental and climate policies must be subjected to rigorous scrutiny to identify their potentially regressive impacts.
-We must avoid at all costs that the poorest, already exploited by the capitalist economy, are disproportionately impacted by these policies.
+The

+Single European Sky initiative should support this prohibition.
+European countries should also close their ports to luxury private yachts.